malker97/malker97.github.io/ProjectDoc/Supply-chain-security.md

 4. Identify a maintainer whose account, if compromised, would have the greatest impact on the application's supply chain.
 + This is more like obtaining an alternate software source? ``` vim /etc/apt/sources.list ```

-# How interesting will this be?
-If you are interested in software security, malware reverse engineering, network security, or CTF, I can say that this is a very interesting and exciting project.
 # Is there any external cost? (as is the case with google maps)
 We need at least one (AWS or GCP)server as the backend, if we want to do something like [Virustotal.com](https://www.virustotal.com/gui/) ,we also need a frontend. and We Probb need buy some api of sofeware info.